1. The rotator cuff and subacromial impingement

 A tendon is the strong connective tissue which connects a muscle to bone.
 The rotator cuff is a group of four tendons which surround the shoulder on three sides.
 They are flat tendons which all blend together, producing a cuff of tissue enclosing the shoulder joint on the back, the top, and the front.
 These tendons are (starting from the back), the teres minor, the infraspinatus, the supraspinatus, and the subscapularis.

-The rotator cuff tendons act a bit like guy-ropes, stabilising the shoulder joint and also helping to initiate and control shoulder movements.
+The cuff tendons act a bit like guy-ropes, stabilising the shoulder joint and also helping to initiate and control shoulder movements.
 The muscles attached to these tendons are relatively small and are best thought of as core-stability muscles.
 They therefore play a very different role to the larger muscles on the outside of the shoulder, particularly the deltoid muscle, which are responsible for power.
 In a normal healthy shoulder, the rotator cuff and the deltoid act together to produce strong and fluid shoulder movements.
-However if the rotator cuff is weak or damaged, then shoulder movements can become weak and painful.
+However if the cuff is weak or damaged, then shoulder movements can become weak and painful.
 Unfortunately this is a common problem, particularly as one approaches middle age and beyond.

 Why do rotator cuff problems happen?